aws-samples/step-functions-workflows-collection/scatter-gather/README.md

 This workflow demonstrates an implementation of the [Scatter-Gather pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) using a Map state to call a set of Lambda functions.
 The Scatter-Gather pattern 'broadcasts' a request message to a set of responders, then aggregates the results.
 A typical use case would be getting a quotation for e.g. a flight from a number of different providers.
 In this case the responders are modelled as AWS Lambda functions.

 The sample project creates the following:
 * A user-specified number of **AWS Lambda functions** to respond to the request.
-For simplicity they all have the same implementation, but in practice they would differ.
+For simplicity they all have the same implementation, but in practice they could differ.
 * An **Amazon DynamoDB** table to store the aggregated result.
 * An **AWS Step Functions** state machine that uses a Map state to implement the Scatter-Gather pattern.